THEME CAMP & VILLAGE RESOURCE GUIDE

 - No fire barrels or open fires shall be left unattended.
 At least one camp member will be designated fire tender and be within visual distance at all times.
 If found unattended while lit, open fires or burn barrels may be extinguished and/or confiscated if there is sufficient hazard.

 - If winds pick up, all open fires must be put out immediately and burn barrels must be extinguished if they begin to throw sparks.

 - Open fire above 10 feet tall shall be secured from the wind and the safety perimeter increased appropriately.

 - Open fire or burn barrels must be extinguished at the request of any Ranger or Emergency Services personnel.

 - A 20-foot Zone around the fire must be free of any flammable materials, such as but not limited to: cloth, paper, tents, plastic, etc.

 - All liquid fuels must be kept at least 50 feet away from any open flame.
 Please check out the guidelines for the storage of fuels at Burning Man.

 - A supply of at least 5 gallons of water must be kept on hand to extinguish the fire in case of high winds (wind can blow embers and sparks a long distance on the playa!) or other hazards.

-- Burn barrels shall be secured and constructed in a way that the burning surface is at least 6 inches from the playa to prevent baking or scarring of the playa surface.
+- Burn barrels shall be secured and constructed in a way that the burning surface is at least 6 inches from the playa to prevent baking of the playa surface.